-The Committee for Medicinal Products for Human Use (CHMP) is the committee at the European Medicines Agency that is responsible for preparing opinions on questions concerning medicines for human use.
+The Committee for Medicinal Products for Human Use (CHMP) is the European Medicines Agency's (EMA) committee responsible for human medicines.

-The CHMP replaced the former Committee for Proprietary Medicinal Products (CPMP).
+The CHMP replaced the former Committee for Proprietary Medicinal Products (CPMP) in May 2004.

 How useful is this page?

 European Medicines Agency

 London E14 5EU